willfurnass/sheffield_hpc/hpc/connecting.rst

 To connect to another machine using SSH you need to have a SSH *client* program installed on your machine. macOS and Linux come with a command-line (text-only) SSH client pre-installed.
-On Windows there are various graphical SSH clients you can use, including *MobaXTerm*.
+On Windows there are various SSH clients you can use, including *Windows Terminal*.

 .. warning::